Skip to content

 RSS

-• A Guide to Pollinator-friendly Plants
+• A Guide to Honey Bee Pollinator Friendly Plants

 August 14, 2017 Scott Derrick

-A Guide to Pollinator-friendly Plants
+A Guide to Honey Bee Pollinator Friendly Plants

 Once upon a time, not so very long ago, native plants and grasses bedecked the American landscape in huge, rolling swathes.
 Pollinators of many a feather, stripe and fur would spend their days visiting each flower as it bloomed, partners in a whirling dance of ongoing life.